pixelburp/easelJS-sandbox/README.md

 easelJS-sandbox
 ===============

-sandbox for experimenting with EaselJS
+sandbox for experimenting with EaselJS;